rzr/fediverse-action/README.md

 The default config file will post on each push, if you something less verbose you can filter on release only.

-Note default \"mastodon.social\" server will be used unless you override a host value:
+Note default "mastodon.social" server will be used unless you override a host value:

 ``` {.yml}